Timor-Leste: Language

-Timor-Leste's two official languages are Portuguese and Tetum.
+Timor-Leste's two official languages are Portuguese and Tetun.
 East Timor is the only sovereign country in Asia where Portuguese is an official language.
 In addition, English and Indonesian are designated by the constitution as "working languages".
 This is within the Final and Transitional Provisions, which do not set a final date.
 In 2012, 35% could speak, read, and write Portuguese, which is up significantly from less than 5% in the 2006 UN Development Report.
 Portuguese is recovering as it has now been made the main official language of Timor, and is being taught in most schools.
 The use of Portuguese for government information and in the court system provides some barriers to access for those who do not speak it.
-Tetum is also not understood by everyone in the country.
-According to the Observatory of the Portuguese Language, the East Timorese literacy rate was 77.8% in Tetum, 55.6% in Indonesian, and 39.3% in Portuguese, and that the primary literacy rate increased from 73% in 2009 to 83% in 2012.
+Tetun is also not understood by everyone in the country.
+According to the Observatory of the Portuguese Language, the East Timorese literacy rate was 77.8% in Tetun, 55.6% in Indonesian, and 39.3% in Portuguese, and that the primary literacy rate increased from 73% in 2009 to 83% in 2012.
 According to the 2015 census, 50% of the population between the ages of 14 and 24 can speak and understand Portuguese.
 The 2015 census found around 15% of those over the age of five were literate in English.